- See Roman theaters and medieval castles in Lecce

 - Swim in turquoise water on small coves and sun-warmed beaches

-- Visit the picture-perfect coastal towns of Otranto & Castro
+- Visit the picture-perfect coastal towns of Otranto and Castro

 |Day 2||Alberobello Tour, Rione Monti & Aia Piccola||Alberobello|